-The Old State House Museum built in 1836, served as the state's original capitol until 1911 and was the seat of both the Confederate and Unionists governments in Arkansas during the Civil War.
+The Old State House Museum, built in 1836, served as the state's original capitol until 1911 and was the seat of both the Confederate and Unionist governments in Arkansas during the Civil War.
 It is now a museum of Arkansas history featuring permanent and changing exhibits and restored legislative chambers.

 Four blocks east is Little Rock’s River Market District.
 Numerous restaurants, bars, galleries and shops along with the Arkansas Museum of Discovery, the Butler Center for Arkansas Studies, and the Central Arkansas Library are all found here.
-The museum has just undergone a $9.2 million overhaul and features hands-on, high energy interactive exhibits, which the library offers computer access and quiet time for reading.
+The museum features hands-on, high energy interactive exhibits, while the library offers computer access and quiet time for reading.
 The Butler Center is a treasure-trove of Arkansas history.

 Keep heading east to get a look at the Clinton Presidential Library.
-Located on the banks of the Arkansas River in downtown Little Rock’s River Market District, the Clinton Library houses the largest archival collection in American Presidential history.
-The Center includes the museum, the archival collection, and educational and research facilities.
+Located on the banks of the Arkansas River, the Clinton Library houses the largest archival collection in American presidential history.
+The center includes the museum, the archival collection, and educational and research facilities.
 Special events and exhibits of national quality are a part of the library as well.

-Two blocks to the southeast of the Little Rock River Market District is the Historic Arkansas Museum where the state’s oldest neighborhood is preserved, comprised of four original Little Rock dwellings.
-Also on site is a center celebrating Arkansas's cultural and material heritage with full-scale galleries, interactive exhibits.
+Two blocks southeast of the Little Rock River Market District is the Historic Arkansas Museum, where the state’s oldest neighborhood is preserved, comprising four original Little Rock dwellings.
+Also on site is a center celebrating Arkansas's cultural and material heritage with full-scale galleries and interactive exhibits.

 Explore the great outdoors and the beauty of The Natural State by heading west via La Harpe Blvd., Cantrell Road and Ark.
 10 to Ark.
 300. Here you’ll find Pinnacle Mountain State Park, an oasis in the bustling west Little Rock area.
 Take in the view of the Arkansas River, walk along one of the trails or, if you’re ambitious, climb to the top of Pinnacle Mountain for an incredible view of the Arkansas River Valley.

-Or if you prefer to stay in the downtown Little Rock area, take a stroll along the Arkansas River Trail which runs parallel to the river behind The Peabody Hotel and Statehouse Convention Center.
+Or if you prefer to stay in the downtown Little Rock area, take a stroll along the Arkansas River Trail, which runs parallel to the river behind The Little Rock Marriott and Statehouse Convention Center.
 While there, be sure and check-out the city’s namesake: La Petite Roche.
-The “little rock” has a wonderful new park – La Petite Roche Plaza – on the river which highlights and explains the important of “the little rock.”
+The “little rock” has a wonderful new park—La Petite Roche Plaza—on the river that highlights and explains the importance of “the little rock.”

-Back downtown the Little Rock River Market District offers nighttime entertainment also with several of the restaurants and bars featuring live music, dueling piano bars and karaoke.
+Back downtown, the Little Rock River Market District offers dining options from upscale to down-home, as well as nighttime entertainment with restaurants and bars featuring live music, dueling pianos and karaoke.

 Take off for a day of shopping and “parking” by traveling southeast via I-40, I-440 and U.S. 165 toward the small farming community of Scott where the feel of “Old South” prevails.
 Take a quick detour off U.S. 165 onto Alexander Road (by Scott School) where the Scott Plantation Settlement is located.
 Various buildings from the surrounding area have been assembled here, depicting a typical Arkansas plantation.
 Open to the public for self-guided, outdoor walking tours throughout the year.
 Large group tours through the inside of the various buildings can be arranged by reservation only; 501-351-0300.
 Turn right onto Walkers Corner Road which takes you back to U.S. 165.
 Go across the highway and you’ll be at the Plantation Agriculture Museum State Park (Ark.
 161), where exhibits and programs interpret the history of cotton agriculture from 1836 through World War II when agricultural practices quickly became mechanized.
 Exhibits include early cultivation tools, the blacksmith shop and rare cotton gins.